scribd/Weaver/README.md

 // weaver: dependencyName.customRef = aBoolean
 ```

-`aBoolean`: Boolean definining if the dependency should have a custom reference or not.
+`aBoolean`: Boolean defining if the dependency should have a custom reference or not.
 Can take the value `true` or `false`.

 #### - Parameter Annotation